 We use this phrase to talk about the preconditions of intelligibility.
 These things are the things necessary for rationality to be obtained in any worldview whatsoever.
 Furthermore, they lead to questions regarding the ultimate nature of reality.
 They give content to the ideas of logic, mathematics, possibility, necessity, etc. So, without presupposing such an account of these things, rationality would be impossible.
 If we possess a Christian worldview, then whatever the Christian worldview presents as the basis of these things would have to be presupposed for any rational enterprise to occur.
 I suppose that Christians think God is the solution and share relevance to these issues regarding the nature of reality, laws of logic, Modality, etc. Given that these things are dependent upon him(aseity) it seems to lead us to the necessity of presupposing God in conversations.
 If we don’t, then we simply aren’t being Christian in our thinking.

 I suppose the reason why Classical apologist isn’t being Christian in their thinking is that they wish to get to some neutral set of supposition and then argue from the world to the existence of God.
 The only issue is that no neutral sets of beliefs exist.
+In some way or another, every worldview presupposes its ultimate commitments.

 5. Infinite Alternatives: